 University Managed Houses are properties off campus that we rent from local landlords and sub-let to our full-time students.
-Properties are usually let to 2nd, 3rd or 4th year students but may also be reserved for first-year students.
+Properties are usually let to second, third or fourth year students but may also be reserved for first-year students.

-For September 2020 entry, there will be University Managed Houses available for first-year students.
-These are let on a 41 week licence agreement and rooms are allocated in the same way as on-campus residences.
+For September 2024 entry, there will be University Managed Houses available for first-year students.
+These are let on a 41-week licence agreement and rooms are allocated in the same way as on-campus residences.
 Students may select University Managed Housing as an option on their housing application.

 If you live in a University Managed House, the University is your landlord.
 The friendly off-campus housing team in Student Housing Services will deal with any issues or concerns including maintenance and general help and advice and you pay your rent directly to the University.
 All properties are accredited by Winchester City Council and range from 3 to 7 bedrooms in size.
 All are self-catered and have shared bathroom and kitchen facilities.
 All are designated non-smoking.

 Subject to any local parking restrictions, many properties have either driveway or on-street parking available.

 - Shelving/drawer unit

 - Communal seating which may be a table and chairs and/or sofa

 - Fridge freezer